blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 the historical model is likely more accurate.
 We hope to unearth districts where the demographics tell us that a different outcome is more likely than we might think.
 This can cut both
-ways: In AZ-27 our model sees D+6 in a place that is historically R+5.
+ways: In AZ-27 our model sees D+7 in a place that is historically R+5.
 We think that makes that district worth a longer look, especially if a strong candidate is running and/or there is strong local organizing.
-Conversely, in AZ-23, we see R+3 where the historical model sees D+8.
+Conversely, in AZ-23, we see R+4 where the historical model sees D+8.
-There, we think it might be important to make sure the D candidate is well supported because the demographics might support an R win.
+There, we think it might be important to make sure the D candidate is well supported because the demographics might support a stronger than expected R performance.

 Some quick observations before we look at the table:

-- Our model is more “optimistic” than the historical model, seeing more D leaning districts (18 vs 13)
+- Our model is more “optimistic” than the historical model, seeing more D leaning districts (17 vs 13)

 - Our result in AZ-6 is obviously wrong.
+AZ-6 is (according to DRA) 60% Native American.
+Our model, which doesn’t have
-We use population density as one of our predictors and AZ-6, with 20 people/sq mile, is a very extreme outlier, one which our model cannot handle.
+a specific race/ethnicity category for Native Americans, is very wrong about their likely voter preference.
+Also, we use population density as one of our predictors and AZ-6, with the extraordinarily low density of 20 people/sq mile, is an outlier and that may be making the results lean more R than is correct.
 We’re working on it!
+In the meantime, we would ignore that model result.